Bonner scores 15 as Sun beat Sky in Game 1 of WNBA semis - WHIZ News

 “We missed some bunnies, we missed a few chippers,” Sky coach James Wade said.
 “A couple of times, we got out of pick and rolls and we had shots at the rim, but we didn’t make them.
 We’ve just got to make those shots.”

-After Emma Meeseman’s 3-pointer with 2:12 remaining gave Chicago a 63-62 lead and whipped the Wintrust Arena crowd into a frenzy, the Sun missed their final four shots.
+After Emma Meeseman’s 3-pointer with 2:12 remaining gave Chicago a 63-62 lead and whipped the Wintrust Arena crowd into a frenzy, the Sky missed their final four shots.

 Brionna Jones said the Sun did well in executing their aggressive game plan, but another key was only fouling seven times while playing physically.
 Chicago went 7 of 9 at the line.

-Note: This story has been corrected to show that the Sky, not the Sun, missed their final four shots.